FOR IMMEDIATE RELEASE

 Founded in 1990 by artistic director Stephen Sachs and Deborah Culver, the Fountain Theatre has won hundreds of awards for all areas of production, performance and design, and provides an essential voice for the citizens of Los Angeles.
 Dedicated to community, the Fountain produces outstanding theater that challenges thinking and shines an artistic light on the many under-represented voices and cultures within Los Angeles.
 Eric Garcetti joined with the Los Angeles City Council to commend the Fountain for “achieving a position of leadership in the Los Angeles theatre community… producing meaningful new plays of social and political importance that enrich the lives of the citizens of Los Angeles.”

 Performances of The Children take place Nov.
 6 through Jan 23 on Fridays at 8 p.m.; Saturdays at 8 p.m.; Sundays at 2 p.m.; and Mondays at 8 p.m. (dark Dec.
 20 through Jan.
-7).
+7; no Friday performances in January).
 Three preview performances will take place on Wednesday, Nov.
 3; Thursday, Nov.
 4; and Friday, Nov.
 5, all at 8 p.m.
 Tickets range from $25–$45; Pay-What-You-Want seating is available every Monday night in addition to regular seating (subject to availability).
 The Fountain Theatre is located at 5060 Fountain Avenue (at Normandie) in Los Angeles.
 Secure, on-site parking is available for $5.
 The Fountain Theatre is air-conditioned and wheelchair accessible.
 Patrons are invited to relax before and after the show at the Fountain’s indoor/outdoor café.

 Proof of vaccination and mask-wearing will be required of all patrons.
 Admittance limited to ages 12+.
 All current CDC and local guidelines regarding seating and masks will be followed at each performance.